dcramer/mangodb/README.rst

 MangoDB
 =======

-MangoDB is one of the fastest databases in existance.
+MangoDB is one of the fastest databases in existence.
 It allows you to store ANY KIND OF DATA you want without any IO bottleneck.
 You're only limited by the size of your pipe.

 If you're familiar with MongoDB then you'll feel write at home with Mango.
 We'll instantly map all of your existing